 2. Streamline Maintenance

 When it comes to keeping your cars in shape, putting money into prevention will save you a lot more money than having to shell out for repairs.
 Your maintenance checks shouldn’t just be about getting your cars back on the road quickly.
 Each check should be aimed at finding ways to optimize fuel usage and create easier, intuitive ways for drivers to avoid sticky situations on the road.
 For instance: Don’t wait until the last possible minute to replace a part or swap out low fluid levels.
 Even if a car can get back on the road in its current state doesn’t mean that it’s actually saving you money by skipping a proper maintenance check.
 Taking the best possible care of each car may take a bit more time, but it will save you downtime in the long run by preventing larger accidents and issues.
+When necessary repairs are needed but cash flow is low, many owners rely on a factoring company for trucking to get immediate funds.

 3. Stop Guzzling Gas